|Easily create and understand regular expressions today. |

-This is a very important point to understand: a regex-directed engine will always return the leftmost match, even if a "better" match could be found later.
-When applying a regex to a string, the engine will start at the first character of the string.
-It will try all possible permutations of the regular expression at the first character.
-Only if all possibilities have been tried and found to fail, will the engine continue with the second character in the text.
-Again, it will try all possible permutations of the regex, in exactly the same order.
-The result is that the regex-directed engine will return the leftmost match.
+This is a very important point to understand: a regex engine always returns the leftmost match, even if a "better" match could be found later.
+When applying a regex to a string, the engine start at the first character of the string.
+It tries all possible permutations of the regular expression at the first character.
+Only if all possibilities have been tried and found to fail, does the engine continue with the second character in the text.
+Again, it tries all possible permutations of the regex, in exactly the same order.
+The result is that the regex engine returns the leftmost match.

-When applying cat to He captured a catfish for his cat., the engine will try to match the first token in the regex c to the first character in the match H. This fails.
+When applying cat to He captured a catfish for his cat., the engine tries to match the first token in the regex c to the first character in the match H. This fails.
 There are no other possible permutations of this regex, because it merely consists of a sequence of literal characters.
 So the regex engine tries to match the c with the e.
 This fails too, as does matching the c with the space.
 Arriving at the 4th character in the match, c matches c.
-The engine will then try to match the second token a to the 5th character, a.
+The engine then tries to match the second token a to the 5th character, a.
 This succeeds too.
 But then, t fails to match p.
 At that point, the engine knows the regex cannot be matched starting at the 4th character in the match.
-So it will continue with the 5th: a.
+So it continues with the 5th: a.
 Again, c fails to match here and the engine carries on.
 At the 15th character in the match, c again matches c.
 The engine then proceeds to attempt to match the remainder of the regex at character 15 and finds that a matches a and t matches t.

 The entire regular expression could be matched starting at character 15.
 The engine is "eager" to report a match.
-It will therefore report the first three letters of catfish as a valid match.
+It therefore reports the first three letters of catfish as a valid match.
 The engine never proceeds beyond this point to see if there are any "better" matches.
 The first match is considered good enough.